Mortgage Basics

 Rent-to-Own

-Who Are The Traditional or Alternative Lenders In Canada?
+Who Are The Prime and Alternative Lenders In Canada?

 Alternative Mortgage Lenders

 Alternative mortgage lenders come in all shapes and sizes.
-Each will have different interest rates and approval requirements, total borrowing amounts, and unique maximum loan-to-value coverage.
-Here is a list of several current alternative lenders in Canada by mortgage type.
+Each will have different interest rates and approval requirements, total borrowing amounts, and eligibility criteria.
+Alternative lenders typically access their mortgage funds through deposits, investors on their subprime lending, or Canada Mortgage Bonds (CMBs) if they have a prime lending side.

 Private Mortgages